Meta's AI chatbot features characters played by celebrities

-Meta has announced new chatbots created with AI learning that borrow character and identity from real-life celebrities.
+Meta has announced new chatbots created with AI learning that borrow characters and identities from real-life celebrities.

 The Facebook parent company said the list of celebrity-played chatbots will have profiles on Instagram and Facebook.